nuxtlabs/nuxtlabs.com/content/index.md

   :::home-title
   ---
   title: Docus
-  subTitle: Your website builder faster than light and made with Markdown.
+  subTitle: The progressive web applications platform and framework.
   componentAnim: HomeDocusAnimations
   to: docus
   ---